-- 7. Make available the information required to provide an accounting of disclosures as required by the regulations; - 8.
-Make its internal practices, books, and records relating to the use and disclosure of PHI received from the Plan available to any applicable regulatory authority for purposes of determining the Plan's compliance with the law's requirements; - 9.
-If feasible, return or destroy all PHI received from the Plan that MUS still maintains in any form and retain no copies of such information when no longer needed for the purpose for which disclosure was made, except that, if such return or destruction is not feasible, limit further uses and disclosures to those purposes that make the return or destruction of the information infeasible; and - 10.
-Ensure that the adequate separation required between the Plan and MUS is established.
-To fulfill this requirement, MUS will restrict access to nonpublic personal information to the Plan Administrator(s) designated in this Plan Description or Employees designated by the Plan Administrator(s) who need to know that information to perform Plan administration and healthcare operations functions or assist eligible persons enrolling and disenrolling from the Plan.
+- 7. Make available the Protected Health Information required to provide any accounting of disclosures to individual covered Plan Participants in accordance with Article 164.528 of the Privacy Standards; - 8.
+Make available the Protected Health Information required to provide any accounting of disclosures to individual covered Plan Participants in accordance with Article 164.528 of the Privacy Standards; - 9.
+Make its internal practices, books, and records relating to the use and disclosure of Protected Health Information received from the Plan available to the Department of Health and Human Services for purposes of determining compliance with the Privacy Standards; If feasible, return or destroy all Protected Health Information received from the Plan that the MUS still retains in any form, and return no copies of such information when no longer needed for the purpose of which disclosure was made, except that, if such return or destruction of the information unfeasible; and ensure the adequate separation between the Plan (including Authorized Individuals of the MUS workforce) and the MUS, as required by Article 164.504(f)(2)(iii) of the Privacy Standards. - 10.
+To fulfill this requirement, MUS will restrict access to nonpublic personal information to the Plan Administrator designated in this Summary Plan Description or Employees designated by the Plan Administrator who need to know that information to perform Plan administration and healthcare operations functions or assist eligible persons enrolling and disenrolling from the Plan.
 MUS will maintain physical, electronic, and procedural safeguards that comply with applicable federal and state regulations to guard such information and to provide the minimum PHI necessary for performance of healthcare operations duties.
-The Plan Administrator(s) and any Employee so designated will be required to maintain the confidentiality of nonpublic personal information and to follow policies MUS establishes to secure such information.
+The Plan Administrator and any Employee so designated will be required to maintain the confidentiality of nonpublic personal information and to follow policies MUS establishes to secure such information.